Mauno Koivisto: Presidency (1982–1994)

 As president, Koivisto kept a low profile and used less authoritarian leadership tactics than Kekkonen had employed, refraining from using some of his presidential powers and initiating a new era of parliamentarianism in Finland.
 On the other hand, he had an occasionally difficult relationship with journalists, which he famously called "lemmings".
 One practical problem that quite a few reporters had with Koivisto's statements was their deeply pondering and philosophical nature.

+Mauno Koivisto's presidency (1982–1994) marked a deliberate shift from the strong presidential dominance of his predecessor, Urho Kekkonen, towards a more parliament-centered governance.
+He consciously limited the exercise of presidential powers, fostering an environment where the Prime Minister and Parliament assumed greater responsibility in decision-making processes.

+Koivisto also supported constitutional reforms aimed at reducing presidential authority, thereby strengthening Finland's parliamentary system.
+This transition contributed to a more balanced distribution of power within the Finnish government, aligning with his commitment to democratic principles.

 Those statements were not often easy to interpret, unlike Kekkonen's blunt and sometimes harsh statements.
 As the leader of Finland's foreign policies he initially continued Kekkonen's line until the collapse of the Soviet Union.
 He also continued the established practice of returning Soviet defectors to the Soviet Union, a custom now prohibited as a human rights violation by the Finnish constitution.

 Koivisto created close contacts with Mikhail Gorbachev, George H. W. Bush, and Ronald Reagan.
 He carried on private correspondence with Gorbachev and Bush.
 His ties to the other Nordic countries and Nordic colleagues were very close and trustworthy.
 He spoke fluent Russian, Swedish, English, and German.

 In the critical moments during which the Soviet Union was collapsing, and the Baltic countries, particularly Estonia, were declaring themselves independent, Koivisto referred to the policy of neutrality and avoided publicly supporting the Baltic independence movement, but its members were allowed to work from Finland.
 Koivisto's Finland recognized the new Estonian government only after the major powers had done so.
 Koivisto did however covertly send money to Estonia to assist their independence movement.